-In past years, a portion of the plan's assets have been designated for benefits that accrue in relation to the DROP account further described in Note D. In the previous year the DROP account was fully liquidated.
+In past years, a portion of the plan's assets are designated for benefits that accrue in relation to the DROP account further described in Note C. Allocations to the DROP account for the year ended September 30, 2023 are presented below as determined in the actuary's most recent accounting and valuation available for the fiscal year ended September 30, 2023.